jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 - ✅: supported by the library
 - ❌: not supported by the library
-- ⬛: supported by the library but not available due to license restiction
+- ⬛: supported by the library but not available due to license restiction (it only concerns `saxon HE` that stands for Home Edition)
 - N/A: not applicable

 <a id="Plugins_Testing"></a>